 Another concern is ransomware in cloud-based technology.
 Any company or individual who has information stored on cloud technology could be at risk if hackers get access to the cloud and hold that data hostage.
 Plus, MIT points out that AI systems could be compromised or even weaponized in 2018.
 As AI becomes better at imitating real people online, hackers will have new ways to trick unsuspecting users into installing malicious software on their companies' computers.

 Finally, MIT pointed out the potential of cyber-physical attacks, such as those targeting electrical grids, and the mining of cryptocurrencies, which can actually translate into theft of computer processing power.

 Large corporations can spend millions defending themselves against cyberattacks.
 Most small companies, however, don't have those kinds of resources, resulting in many business owners looking for inexpensive or even free antivirus software solutions.
 Sadly, many settle for less-than-optimal solutions, and some aren't taking sufficient steps to protect themselves.

 A recent CNBC/Survey Monkey Small Business Survey found that only 2% of small business owners surveyed viewed the risk of a cyberattack as the most critical issue they face.
 Another study, the 2016 State of SMB Security, revealed more disturbing figures:

-More than half of all small- to medium-sized businesses have been breached in the past 12 months
+More than half of all small- to medium-size businesses have been breached in the past 12 months

 The most prevalent attacks against small businesses are web-based and phishing/social engineering

-More than half (59%) of small- to medium-sized businesses have no visibility into employee password practices and hygiene
+More than half (59%) of small- to medium-size businesses have no visibility into employee password practices and hygiene

 More than half (57%) of companies may have a password policy, but they don't strictly enforce it